 Cultural festival and constitution celebrations: 60TH ANNIVERSARY

 The MOST IMPORTANT EVENT IN THE COOK ISLANDS CALENDAR is the annual celebration of self rule granted in 1965, and in 2025 it will be even bigger, five days longer and more special than usual.
 A detailed programme of events is still being worked on but the organisers promise stars from across the region and big concerts.
 As usual though, performing artists from Rarotonga and the outer islands will present new dances, songs, drum beats and costumes expressing the cultural theme chosen for the year.
 And a colourful parade through Avarua will kick everything off.
 Constitution Day itself (4 August) is a public holiday.
-ALL EVENTS IN DETAIL HERE
+EVENTS IN DETAIL - CLICK HERE

 AN EARLY "BIRTHDAY CARD"